THE RUSSIAN LANGUAGE

 10. DON’T BE SO TENSE

-The Russian population is discovering the joys of online shopping.
-Runet, the Russian-speaking internet, has over 100 million subscribers and is certainly worth focussing on.
+Russia has a population of over 170 million people.
+Runet, the Russian-speaking internet, has over 100 million subscribers and is certainly worth focusing on.